You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 • Prefer not to deal with challenges associated with manual deployment.

-The managed tool will quickly get your source data from MongoDB into Snowflake via a preconfigured connector.
-The individual fields from your MongoDB source data may become varchar data type columns as JSON objects in Snowflake, or if you're using a system like Estuary Flow, which handles automated schema converison, you may be able to sync it in tabular format.
+These tools can get your source data from MongoDB to Snowflake via packaged connectors.
+The individual fields from your MongoDB source data may become varchar data type columns as JSON objects in Snowflake, or if you're using a system like Estuary Flow, which handles automated schema conversion, you may be able to sync it in a tabular format.

 Once your data becomes available in Snowflake, you can begin using SQL to explore your source data.
 Because of the nature of this ingestion process, it's important to build a clear strategy around schemas and data organization, and create clear documentation the entire team can access.